 In the Home section, you can see all of your product’s posts, ordered by publication date (the latest being above).
 From here, you can create new posts with the big red plus button on the top right corner of the page, or edit existing posts with the pencil icon on the top right corner of each post’s frame.
 With the trash icon, you can delete any of these posts.

 In the User tab, you can configure your account’s personal information, such as email, password, and position on your team.

 Within the Team tab, you can invite new users to collaborate with your product’s posts, and modify their access roles as necessary.

-In the Roles tab, all the roles of your team are listed.
+Below this, you’ll find the Roles subsection, where all the roles of your team are listed.
 For each of these, you can enable or disable permissions associated with all the different actions a user in your Beamer account can perform, such as creating and publishing posts, accessing the appearance settings, modifying your account’s billing information, and more.

 Once you modify a certain role’s permissions, this modification will apply to all users that have been granted that role.